 Wildlife Paintings – The Latest!

-Kat is delighted to have been selected by the jury to exhibit her artwork in the National Exhibition of 15th July – 31st July at the purpose built gallery at Gordale Garden Centre, Burton, Chester High Road – A540, Wirral, CH64 8TF.
-The exhibition can also be viewed online and artwork purchased at www.newa-uk.com.
-Kat’s piece ‘Vixen’ has already sold but is still on display for visitors.
-A large selection of Kat’s artworks will be available for public view at her solo exhibition at Leabrooks Gallery in Somercotes, Derbyshire from 6th August to 26th August 2011.
-Please see www.leabrooksgallery.co.uk for further details.
-Other dates for shows, demonstrations and exhibitions will be published as they become available.once again.
-There will be over 400 exhibits on show at NEWA’s seventeenth annual open exhibition which celebrates the natural world as seen through the eyes of some of the world’s most talented artists.
+Kat is delighted to submit her artwork to the National Exhibition of 18th July – 3rd August at the purpose built gallery at Gordale Garden Centre, Burton, Chester High Road – A540, Wirral, CH64 8TF.
+The exhibition can also be viewed online and artwork purchased at www.newa-uk.com.once again.
+There will be over 400 exhibits on show at NEWA’s 21st annual open exhibition which celebrates the natural world as seen through the eyes of some of the world’s most talented artists.
 It is open from 9.30am – 6pm daily (free admission) from

 Did you know…?

 There are around 37 species of wild cats in the world.
 The Siberian or Amur Tiger is the largest, measuring up to 40″ to the shoulder and weighing up to a record 384kg.
 The smallest wild cat is said to be the black footed cat, weighing around 1.2kg and only about 8 inches tall to the shoulder.
 Most people are familiar with the tiger, lion, leopard, cheetah and jaguar, but too few are aware of the fact that these are ALL threatened species and sadly some cats have already become extinct, never to be seen again in the wild or in captivity.